bartr/autogitops/README.md

   - You can add your own json fields

 - Json Fields
+  - targets - Deployment targets (required)
+    - These map to directories in the `output directory` (default ./deploy)
+    - You can include directories explictly (i.e. "west" in the sample)
+    - You can include a reference to json key(s) (i.e. "clusters" and "regions in the sample)
+  - The remaining fields are user defined
     - name - Kubernetes app and deployment name
     - namespace - Kubernetes namespace
     - imageName - Docker image name
     - imageTag - Docker image tag
-  - targets - Deployment targets
-    - These map to directories in the `output directory` (default ./deploy)
-    - You can include directories explictly (i.e. "west" in the sample)
-    - You can include a reference to json key(s) (i.e. "clusters" and "regions in the sample)

 ### Sample `autogitops.json` file